 We don’t really mean that we don’t want anything.
 We mean we don’t want any old thing to fill the quota of giving gifts.

-We’d rather have nothing, than some crappy junk we won’t use but have to hang on to for aeons in case you visit and notice it’s gone.
+We’d rather have nothing, than some crappy junk we won’t use but have to hang on to for eons in case you visit and notice it’s gone.
 It’s nothing personal, but sometimes it’s easier to receive nothing than to cause offence.

 No, if you’re giving a minimalist gift, you just need to work a little harder.
 But, rest assured your hard work will be worthwhile, as your gift will be something they will treasure forever.

 12 Gifts for Minimalists That They’ll Absolutely Love

 Here are 12 mind-blowing gift ideas for minimalists that they’ll actually want to keep.

 One of the best minimalist gift ideas is a useful life tool.

 It doesn’t have to be an actual tool, although something handy like a Leatherman multi-tool would be awesome.